LiF-x/lifxmod.com/mods/lifx-knools-weapons.md

 1. Download the latest package from the above link.

-2. Extract the contents of the zip to a local folder
+2. Extract the contents of the zip to a local folder (the tutorial assumes you are working from the extracted base directory for all local instructions)

 3. Remove older versions of the mod from your server